RodrigoChumpitaz/test-rimac/README.md

-# Serverless Node.js Typescript - Indra
+# Serverless Node.js Typescript - Rimac

 This project that implements an apiREST is part of a technical test.